What is a Contract Template and how do I create one?

 To add a new group(s), click Add new group.
 To delete a group, click the trash bin button.

 Note: The numbering of the groups are for filtering purposes, so that in reporting you can filter a contract group and see all the contract lines belonging to it.
 The number is configured by default with increments of 10.
 Should you wish to create your own numbering in the event you have complex contracts with multiple lines, you can modify them in the Project settings under Contract group numbers.

-The structure or framework of your contract will appear as below.
+Close the dialog box, by clicking on the X button to see the structure or framework of your contract as shown below.
 The contract groups are present and underneath the contract lines or the financial details of the line item costings are to be defined.
 To define the line items, click Add new line:

 From here, you can enter the name of your contract line.
 In this example, we are entering the line item, Storyboarding and adding it to the contract group 10 - Promotional video.